AlizaRK/Rosalind-Contest/README.md

 It was a Bioinformatics online competition where participants solved Bioinformatics problems using programming and data analysis.

 # The Problem Statement
-The problem statement is mentioned in the file Epigenomic_Mark.pdf The problem statement is of round one of the competition.
+The problem statement is mentioned in the file Epigenomic_Mark.pdf.
+ The problem statement is of round one of the competition.

 # The Solution
 The solution of the problem statement is in the file solution.py